 Q: What kind of race is this?
 I do not fly pylons and am not comfortable flying close to other planes.

 A: It is a timed cross-country race.
+There are no pylons, and race aircraft takeoff individually in fastest to slowest order to fly the race course.
 A wide range of aircraft and speeds participate in assigned classes.

 Q: I am proud of my C-172 and it is as fast as any other C-172, but it is not known as a race plane.
 How can I compete?

 A: You will be put in a class of airplanes with similar airframes and horsepowers, there may even be another C-172 you can compete with.
 Perhaps you could challenge another C-172 owner to register.

 Q: I am not IFR current.
 Do I need to be current IFR?

 A: This is a Day-VFR race, no Instrument Rating is required.
 We have many pilots from Sport to ATP (even a retired Astronaut) and many aircraft with no instrument capabilities.